 If, after the first 1-year license expires, the educator is not yet eligible for a Tier II-Provisional License, the educator or district may request renewal of the 1-year license with stipulations and verify that progress toward Tier II-Provisional License was made during the term of the 1-year license with stipulations.
 Specific information about what progress means for each scenario listed above is provided to these license holders in a letter (e.g. enrolling in an approved program and completed at least six semester credits towards certification or attempts at a test if that is the final remaining requirement of an approved program).

-If progress is not made, the employing school district can request that an exception be made.
-The school district must provide a letter (on school district letterhead, signed by the district administrator, in a PDF format) requesting an exception for the current school year and providing a plan that clearly demonstrates the plan of action this educator will take to obtain the requested certification by the end of the new 1-year license term.
+If progress is not made, the employing school district can request an exception.
+The school district must provide a letter (on school district letterhead, signed by the district administrator, in a PDF format) with the following information: